openstack/tempest/doc/source/microversion_testing.rst

 Compute service clients strictly validate the response against defined JSON schema and does not allow additional elements in response.
-So if that Microversion changed the API response then schema needs to be version.
+So if that Microversion changed the API response then schema needs to be versioned.
-New JSON schema file needs be defined with new response attributes and service client methods will select the schema based on requested microversion.
+New JSON schema file needs to be defined with new response attributes and service client methods will select the schema based on requested microversion.

-If Microversion tests are implemented randomly means not in sequence order(v2.20 tests added and previous Microversion tests are not yet added) then, still schema might needs to be version for older Microversion if they changed the response.
+If Microversion tests are implemented randomly meaning not in sequence order(v2.20 tests added and previous Microversion tests are not yet added) then, still schema might need to be version for older Microversion if they changed the response.
 This is because Nova Microversion includes all the previous Microversions behavior.